 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/hazardous-occupations-vd0whtzp/post/fresh-insights-the-kids-are-not-alright-policy-responses-to-jobs-lgZEOoVkVANjy85</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/announcements-9jxoceq7/post/falling-behind-on-youth-employment-skills-and-learning-trends-catch-VvMEbqZM9dgzZSQ</guid>

 <dc:creator><![CDATA[Gladys Llanes]]></dc:creator>